IANRUH13/Rafiki/README.md

 # Rafiki
 Rafiki offers a safe heaven to talk about daily stress that's weighing heavily on the mind.
 It achieves this through offering anonymous communication among users since a personal account will not be required.
 This eradicates fear of judgment enabling users to open up about their well-being in order to get reliable feedback.
 Rafiki is a user who is not anonymous and have excellent counseling hence making them more knowledgeable to reply concerns such as stress,depression,anxiety disorders among others.

-### api End points
+### API End points
 Method | Endpoint | Function |
 | ------ | -------------| --------------- |
 |USER| . |   .   |